hidecode221b/EPICS/README.md

 ## Preface

-This report is a progress report of the first phase as of Feb.
+This report is a progress report of the first phase as of Jun.
 2024, and revised upon the development progress accordingly.

 ## Background